Surgery to lower endometrial cancer risk

 In addition to their increased risk for endometrial cancer, women with mutations in the following genes are also at increased risk for ovarian cancer:

-Experts recommend that women with mutations in these genes consider risk-reducing removal of their ovaries and (also known as salpingo-oophorectomy) after childbearing is complete and at the time of risk-reducing hysterectomy.
+Experts recommend that people with mutations in these genes have a conversation with their surgeon about the benefits and risks of risk-reducing removal of their ovaries and (also known as salpingo-oophorectomy) after childbearing is complete and at the time of risk-reducing hysterectomy.

 Hysterectomy during risk-reducing salpingo-oophorectomy

-Some women who have increased risk for ovarian cancer may choose to remove their uterus at the same time that they undergo risk-reducing removal of their ovaries and .
-This includes women with inherited mutations in the following genes:
+Some people who have increased risk for ovarian cancer may choose to remove their uterus at the same time that they undergo risk-reducing removal of their ovaries and .
+This includes people with mutations in the following genes:

 You can read more about the benefits and risks of this decision in our section on surgery to lower and ovarian cancer risk.